 Some of the attractions, especially the original ones in the California park, seem like boring stuff compared to other theme parks that came after and catered more on the thrill side, rather than immersive side.
 The park thrives a lot on the Nostalgia Filter as it isn't uncommon to see parents taking their kids to the parks and talking about how they went there when they were their age.

-Several rides have a lot more staying power than you would assume: It's no secret that people LOVE Space Mountain or Splash Mountain.
+Several rides have a lot more staying power than you would assume: It's no secret that people love Space Mountain and Splash Mountain.
 But you know what ride is still one of the most popular, even amongst adults?
 Peter Pan's Flight.
 Along with Splash Mountain, Space Mountain, and the Matterhorn Bobsleds, that ride fills up fast.
 And it isn't one of the Fastpass attractions, so it's considered to be one of the toughest to get into.

 River Country, Disney's first water park and one of the first ever of its kind, was revolutionary when it first opened in Walt Disney World.
 Later on, Typhoon Lagoon and Blizzard Beach proved to be far more sophisticated making River Country horribly dated in comparison and unable to keep up with the competition due to its small size.
 River Country closed at the end of the 2001 season just a week before 9/11; it never reopened following the downturn in business.

-Special Effects Failure: Sometimes during shows and rides, special effects don't work as planned.
+Special Effect Failure: Sometimes during shows and rides, special effects don't work as planned.
 Sometimes if a special effect in a ride doesn't work, the cast members don't bother to fix it until closing time, so a lot of people can see something wrong.